ChristopherJamesN/sports-news-feed/README.md

 ### Deploying Updates to Google Cloud Without a Postgres Instance

+Run the Cloud Build build script to create a new image with:

 ```shell
 gcloud builds submit --config cloudbuild.yaml \
      --substitutions _SERVICE_NAME=rails-news-feed,_SECRET_NAME=rails-master-key-secret
 ```

-Deploy the service, specifying only the region and image:
+Deploy the service, specifying only the region and image with:

 ```shell
 gcloud run deploy rails-news-feed \